-The authority's debt-financed student housing on these state university campuses provided capacity of 16,857 beds in fall 2016, housing roughly half of the aggregate undergraduate student population.
-Occupancy in the authority's residential facilities is high, with the aggregate occupancy at 98.4% for fall 2016.
-Two universities did not report full or nearly full occupancy rates: Framingham State reported 96% due to a new project, but is expected to rise going forward.
-Massachusetts College of Liberal Arts continues to report the lowest housing occupancy within the system, with 80% occupancy due to competitive demand issues.
-MCLA is currently engaged in a strategic plan for operational improvements.
+The authority's debt-financed student housing on these state university campuses provided capacity of 16,971 beds in fall 2017, housing roughly half of the aggregate undergraduate student population.
+Occupancy in the authority's residential facilities is high, with the aggregate occupancy at 97.2% for fall 2017.
+The authority budgets for an aggregate occupancy of 97.5%.